 Prequalification: When you see "instant approval," it most often refers to a pre-qualification form.
 You enter some basic information and receive a fast pre-approved decision, typically based on a soft credit check.

 To view a list of credit cards for individuals with less-than-perfect credit that use a prequalification process (soft pull) visit, Prequalify for a Credit Card with Bad Credit.
-The credit cards located on that page allows you to check your odds of approval without harming your credit score.
+The credit cards located on that page allow you to check your odds of approval without harming your credit score.

 Not a Guarantee: Even if you receive instant pre-approval, you still must complete a full application, which may require a hard credit check.
 Approval can still be denied at this stage if the lender finds issues not caught during the initial soft check.